British Thomson-Houston: GEC (General Electric Company)

 In 1967 GEC bought AEI outright and became the UK's largest electrical group.
 A year later GEC acquired English Electric, prompting a series of mergers and reorganisations.
 GEC-AEI Electronics (Blackbird Road and New Parks, Leicester) was merged with Marconi's Radar Division (Chelmsford) and Elliott's Aerospace Control Division to form Marconi Radar Systems Ltd. (MRSL) in 1969.

 In 1980 GEC Turbine Generators Ltd received The Queen's Award for Enterprise: International Trade (Export).

 During the 1980s GEC Rugby shrank and buildings were demolished.
 The south part of the area to the west of the Black Path became a supermarket site.
 The Boughton Road site became several separate small firms.
 In 1989 GEC Rugby split into GEC Alsthom and Cegelec Projects, which were reunited in 1998 as Alstom.

 The firm's clubhouse on Hillmorton Road was demolished in 2007, and the south edge of its surrounding sports field was encroached along for house building.

 By 2011 the Mill Road factory site was greatly changed and included Rugby College.
 Quartzelec, and Converteam worked on electrical engineering projects in some of the early BTH buildings, notably buildings 4, 193 and 140.
 A public road was built through the site between its former east and west gates.
 In 2012 Converteam was bought out by General Electric, therefore coming full circle back to when they were partnered in AEI.
 Converteam (now GE) produced rotating machines and used former-BTH equipment (machines) for running tests.

 Research

 During post-World War II Britain, AEI established a consolidated research effort at Aldermaston in Berkshire, England.
-The research centre was based at Aldermaston Court a large stately home owned by AEI that had been requisitioned for military use in the war era.
+The research centre was based at Aldermaston Court, a large stately home owned by AEI that had been requisitioned for military use in the war era.

 Preserved locomotives

 One of the BTH-built batch of New Zealand Railways DSC class Bo-Bo shunters has been preserved and is used in industrial service, complete with original Rolls-Royce engines.
 The locomotive (DSC406) is the primary motive power at Alliance Ltd, Pukeuri, New Zealand.
 All the others were scrapped between 1986 and 1990.

+Metro-Cammell-BTH diesel electric locomotive 4102 has been preserved in New South Wales, Australia.